Darko28/VCA-Net/README.md

 However, please consider to cite this paper if any idea or code is helpful, and welcome to reach out to me as I am still new to this field:).

+Note:

+    I will update with a better model, and it seems Dice Loss should be sufficient enough for this model, and the BCELoss is redundant; I will find time to retrain and validate this issue.